jdlich/dotfiles/README.md

 	rake install

-## dotfiles on Github
+## More dotfiles on Github

-Lastly, far greater dotfiles can be found elsewhere on GitHub: <https://github.com/search?q=dotfiles&type=Repositories>
+There are more and [far greater dotfiles](https://github.com/gf3/dotfiles) out there to get ideas from.

 ## Links